-The University of Delhi, raising issues on this matter, challenged the first EC dated 13.08.2012 in Appeal No. 112/2018 on grounds such as suppression of material facts, non-consideration of relevant environmental aspects regarding ambient air quality, noise, air pollution, water requirement, and environmental concerns as shown in figure 6.
+The University of Delhi challenged the first EC dated 13.08.2012 in Appeal No. 112/2018 on grounds such as suppression of material facts, non-consideration of relevant environmental aspects regarding ambient air quality, noise, air pollution, water requirement, and environmental concerns as shown in figure 5.

-Figure 6: Issues listed by the Appellant, Source: Authors based on the Appeal Np.
+Figure 5.
+Issues listed by the Appellant, Source: Authors based on the Appeal Np.
 17/2021

 As per figure 2, the site falls in the sub-zone of Delhi University, where the Master Plan of Delhi 2021 highlights the restriction on the construction of tall buildings.
-Though the maximum permissible height is not specified in the Master plan, PP argued that the objection cannot be permitted since it was already decided in WP(C) No. 2743/2012, which was dismissed on 17.12.2019^[8].
+Though the maximum permissible height is not specified in the Masterplan, PP argues that the objection cannot be permitted since it was already decided in WP(C) No. 2743/2012, which was dismissed on 17.12.2019.

-Figure 7: Site distance from the ridge, Source: Authors based on the base map by Google Maps
+Figure 6.
+Site distance from the ridge, Source: Authors based on the base map by Google Maps

-Figure 7 shows that the site is indeed 500 m away from the ridge, and PP argued that there is no legal restriction on developing the project in question.
-Tribunal highlighted the matter of Ashok Tanwar Vs. Union of India W.P.
-(C) 3339/2011 & CM No. 12417/2011 which held the importance for the management and protection of the geological/morphological Ridge.
-However, it was stated that though the project was not precisely in the Ridge area, it is part of the geologically extended Ridge area.
-And therefore, the permission of the Ridge Management Board (RMB), Supreme Court through CEC or any other competent authority is required before carrying out any construction in such an area.
+Figure 6 shows that the site is indeed 500 m away from the ridge, and PP argued that there is no legal restriction on developing the project in question.
+Tribunal highlights the matter of Ashok Tanwar Vs. Union of India W.P.
+(C) 3339/2011 & CM No. 12417/2011 holds importance for the management and protection of the geological/morphological Ridge as per the Government of NCT of Delhi.
+However, it is not precisely the Ridge area, and it is part of the geologically extended Ridge area.
+And therefore, the permission of the Ridge Management Board (RMB) and the Supreme Court through CEC is required before carrying out any construction in such an area.

-Figure 8: Air Quality at centres close to the site, Source: CPCB on 20.09.2022 (4:00 pm) Burari Crossing, Sonia Vihar, and Jahangirpuri didn't display readings due to insufficient data.
+Figure 7.
+Air Quality at centers close to the site, Source: CPCB on 20.09.2022 (4:00 pm) Burari Crossing, Sonia Vihar, and Jahangirpuri didn't display readings due to insufficient data.

-The area's carrying capacity, in particular the Advanced Air Quality (AAQ), which exceeded established national standards, was stated to have neither been acknowledged nor taken into account.
-Poor air quality can be observed in centres, as shown in Figure 8.
-However, the three closest centres fail to show readings due to insufficient data, Ashok Vihar and Wazirpur display readings, which fall in the unhealthy category.
+The area's carrying capacity, in particular the Advanced Air Quality (AAQ), which exceeded established national standards, was neither acknowledged nor taken into account.
+Poor air quality can be observed in centers, as shown in Figure 7.
+However, the three closest centers fail to show readings due to insufficient data, Ashok Vihar and Wazirpur display readings, which fall in the unhealthy category.

-The area in question was not considered a silent zone though the site is close to an education hub, as shown in figure 9.
+The area in question was not considered a silent zone though the site is close to an education hub, as shown in figure 8.
 The statement PP responded that there would only be a marginal increase in ambient noise due to traffic movement within the project area.
 PP also assured that the traffic movement would be limited to the daytime of the construction phase.

-Figure 9: Site context with nearby roads, Source: Authors based on the base map by Google Maps
+Figure 8.
+Site context with nearby roads, Source: Authors based on the base map by Google Maps

 The traffic analysis report of 2018 was relied upon by the Environmental Assessment Committee (EAC) through a grant of EC that was considered in 2021.
-The site faces Mall Road and Chhatra Road, which is observed to have high traffic flux, which was stated to not be considered in the study, as shown in Figure 10.
+The site faces Mall Road and Chhatra Road, which is observed to have high traffic flux, which was not considered in the study, as shown in Figure 9.

-Figure 10: Site context with nearby roads, Source: Authors based on the base map by Google Maps
+Figure 9.
+Site context with nearby roads, Source: Authors based on the base map by Google Maps